open-resources/dash_curriculum/_sources/part2/chapter9.md

 ## Exercises

 (1) Build an app composed by a title and a table.
-The table should be within a `Col` of `width = 6` and contain the following columns from the Gapminder dataset: `country, year, lifeExp, pop, gdpPercap`.
+In terms of layout, the table should be wrapped in a `Col` component of `width = 6` and the table should show the following columns from the Gapminder dataset: `country, year, lifeExp, pop, gdpPercap`.
 The dataset should be filtered by `'continent'=='Americas'`.
-The table columns shuold be selectable (one column can be selected at the same time) and they should have the native filtering option enabled.
+The table columns shuold be selectable (one column can be selected at the same time) and the native filtering option should be enabled.
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold